frto027/ssl10n.csv/Readme.md

 Install [Loqolizer](https://github.com/BeatSaberCN/Loqolizer) to enable mods localize.
 The mod has a snapshot of translate texts in release time.

+Online resource update have not yet been developed.
+You will need to update the mod version to load new translate data.

 ## For Translator

 Help us translate mod strings at [the Crowdin Projects](https://crowdin.com/project/beatsaber-sslocalization)!